 Emerald Lane Park & Hiawatha Park

-We are installing new playground equipment.
+In 2017, we installed new playground equipment at Emerald Lane and Hiawatha parks.
 In fall 2016, the city received a matching grant from playground manufacturer Game Time, allowing the city to upgrade two park playgrounds in 2017.

 Tahpah Park West

 The city plans to construct a youth 12-13-year-old field and a full-size baseball field on 10 undeveloped acres at Tahpah Park.
-We are constructing the full-size field in 2017.
-The youth field would be a future phase.
-Learn more...
+Construction of the full-sized field is completed; the youth field is a future phase.

 Quarry Lake Park

-In 2016, the city completed the first phase of developing the new 111-acre park in west Shakopee.
-The park contains an 70-acre lake that is used by the Shakopee-Prior Lake Water Ski Association.
-Learn more...
+In 2016, the city completed the first phase of developing the new 111-acre Quarry Lake Park in west Shakopee.
+The park contains a 70-acre lake that is used by the Shakopee-Prior Lake Water Ski Association.

 The Minnesota Valley State Trail's Mill Pond channel pedestrian crossing is closed.
 The bridge, located on the northern edge of Memorial Park, has been removed.

 The city hired WSB and Associates to design the bridge and determine location options.
 The city chose their desired alignment Oct.
-4. The city has $310,000 allocated for the project in which $150,000 is a Federal Trails Grant.
+4, 2016.
+The city has $300,000 allocated for the project and has received two $150,000 Federal Recreational Trails Grant.
 However, preliminary estimates for the replacement of the bridge and trail connection are between $665,000 and $789,000.